hjmschoonvelde/CEU_ATA_2018/README.md

 *April 18: 15:30 - 19:00:*
 * Pre-processing data.
 Going from text to data, including a few notes of caution.
 Discussion of the research design and research note.
 * Required reading:
-	* Denny, M. J., & Spirling, A. (2017).
+	* Denny, M. J., & Spirling, A. (2018).
 Text preprocessing for unsupervised learning: why it matters, when it misleads, and what to do about it.
-Working paper.
+Forthcoming at Political Analysis.
 	* Greene, Z., Ceron, A., Schumacher, G., & Fazekas, Z. (2016).
 The Nuts and Bolts of Automated Text Analysis.
 Comparing Different Document Pre-Processing Techniques in Four Countries.
 Working paper.

 *April 19: 15:30 - 17:10:*